 LIFE DOESN’T ALWAYS WORK OUT AS EXPECTED

 (NOTE: I updated this film review June 25, 2015, with some new links, more trivia and a little more opinion.
 I then revisited it again on Feb.
-1, 2017, and updated links and added a bit more trivia.)
+1, 2017, and updated links and added a bit more trivia.
+I again expanded the review on Nov.
+1, 2019.)

-Despite the grand outcome of those two films, I believe that their effort with “French Postcards,” while not an “American Graffiti,” is one of those gems that too easily get overlooked.
-It is certainly better acted than “Indiana Jones and the Temple of Doom” and is head-and-shoulders better than their effort with the stinker called “Howard the Duck.”
-Maybe because the title of “French Postcards” makes it sound a bit risque?
+Despite the popularity of those two films, I believe that their effort with “French Postcards,” while not an “American Graffiti,” is one of those gems that too easily get overlooked.
+It is certainly much, much better acted than “Indiana Jones and the Temple of Doom” and is head-and-shoulders better than their effort with the stinker called “Howard the Duck.”
+Maybe because the title of “French Postcards” made it sound like something you did via mail order back in the day?

 So, let’s take a look at both the actors and the film’s story through the characters.
 Here’s the top of the cast:

 - Ostensibly the lead is played by Miles Chapin, who was also in “The People vs. Larry Flynt” and “Man on the Moon.”
 Here he is “Joel,” who is the fastidious, somewhat scared soul who wants to do everything correctly before coming out of his shell and into his own.
 Chapin, who stepped away from Hollywood after a brief career in in show business, is perfectly cast and does as good a job as any actor could here.
-He was in the Huyck and Katz crapfest “Howard the Duck.”
+He was in the Huyck and Katz crapfest “Howard the Duck” and has worked several times with Milos Forman.
+(Note: See more about Chapin’s life, which has been much more interesting than his acting career, in the notes at the end of this review.)

 - Competing with Chapin is Primetime Emmy nominee David Marshall Grant, who plays “Alex.”
 Grant, who was been in a variety of films from his wonderful turn with Kevin Costner in “American Flyers” (click here for my review) to “The Devil Wears Prada” and “The Chamber,” is looking for the more “life experience” side of Paris and ultimately finds it in the oh-so-willing arms of his teacher (Marie-France Pisier as “Catherine Tessier”).
 Grant gives a solid, no-nonsense performance.
-“French Postcards” was Grant’s first credited role.
+“French Postcards” is Grant’s first acting credit.
+He was nominated for “The Legend of Billy the Kid.”

 - A Primetime Emmy winner, Baker isn’t very effective.
 Her “Laura” works too hard at making the trip to France the “greatest year of my life.”
 Besides being left to go alone by her boyfriend back home, she’s alienated by her peers because of her attitude (she’s insistent on seeing all 212 notable sights in Paris from the Michelin guidebook).
 Baker, who has also been in “Sixteen Candles” and “The Seduction of Joe Tynan,” which was her first motion picture role and released the same year as “French Postcards,” ultimately turns out to be vulnerable, likeable and, in a character evolution that isn’t as sappy as it could have been, finds the happiness she sought all along.
-Baker gives a strong performance with apparent ease.
+Baker gives a strong performance with apparent ease and won her Emmy for “Holocaust.”

-Further down the supporting cast chart are Pisier and noted character actor Jean Rochefort as the husband and wife team who run the institute.
+- Further down the chart are Pisier and noted character actor Jean Rochefort as the husband and wife team who run the institute.
 Their marriage isn’t great (he’s cheating and she’s at first looking without looking and then getting) and both do great turns here: Pisier as the seeker who vulnerable beneath the veneer of culture and Rochefort is pitch-perfect as the pompous educator who looks down his Parisian nose at America and Americans.
+Pisier was also in “The Other Side of Midnight,” “Cousin Cousine” and “Seven Sundays” while Rochefort was in “Ridicule” and “ Bean’s Holiday” among his 156 acting credits.
+I liked him best in “Who’s Killing the Great Chefs of Europe?” (click here for my review) and they stupidly renamed the movie “Too Many Chefs.”
+Pisier drowned in her pool in 2011 at 66 and Rochefort died at 87 in 2017 in Paris.

 Although the film kind of splutters out with its closing scene showing an airplane taking Chapin and Quennessen to America, it ends neatly and, as I wrote earlier, without being sappy.
 I believe a neat sequel would have been to follow Grant and Baker on their trip to Greece, but it didn’t happen.

 It would take deeper research than I’ll do for this review to find the box office numbers for “French Postcards.”
-Even so, I doubt that “French Postcards” would have had much more of a box office because of its eclectic story and cast – and it didn’t help that it debuted in the middle of a 10-week run at the top of the box office by Bo Derek in “10” (click here for my review).
-The No. 1 film and No. 1 snifflebag was “Kramer vs. Kramer,” which earned $106.2 million domestically.
-Here are the film’s from 1979 that I’ve reviewed:
+Even so, I doubt that “French Postcards” would have had made anything more than a blip at the box office because of its eclectic story and cast – and it didn’t help that it debuted in the middle of a 10-week run at the top of the box office by Bo Derek in “10” (click here for my review).
+The No. 1 film and No. 1 snifflebag was “Kramer vs. Kramer,” which earned $106.2 million domestically for that overrated crapfest.
+Here are the films from 1979 that I’ve reviewed:

 - “10” (outstanding comedy) – click here for my review